 This 3-D specialty ink achieves its best affect when printed in layers.
 High temperature is introduced in the curing process causing the ink to raise into a high square stack.

-The specialty clear inks can be printed to add a super-glossy shine to any design.
-These inks can also be stacked for dimensional printing.
-Shown here with silver shimmer.
+The specialty clear inks can be printed to add a tonal effect or stacked for a glossy, dimensional technique.

 You guessed it - turn out the lights and areas printed with glow ink are illuminated in that yellowish green we know and love as glow.
 We take it one step farther too, with a selection of colored glow inks.
 Now you can glow in blue, white, purple, orange, red, green and yellow!